colinscape/buffer-api/README.md

 This library is very incomplete as it stands.

-The only functionality available is to get the user object.
+The only functionality available is to get the user and profile objects.

 More functionality will come in time.